codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

   $ lsmod | grep -i nouveau
   ```

-You should see nothing be returned.
+You should see nothing returned.

 ### (5)
 We need to stop the display manager and drop to run level 3 next.